 6) Newer gas furnaces that have electronic ignition will typically have some flash codes if something is wrong.
 There are also normal flash codes so be aware of that.
 The panel on the gas furnace should have an explanation of the flash codes so you will know if it is normal or not.
 Typically, if the electronic ignition system has a diagnostic flash code that indicates a problem you need to have a qualified technician take care of the problem for you.

 7) Check for freezing up of units.
-If you see ice, turn it off.
+If you see any ice, turn it off.
 Check the filter(s) and supply vents to make sure they are open and not obstructed in any way.
 If you find no problems leave the unit turned off and call a service company.
 You have one of two problems - low air flow across the evaporator or a refrigerant leak.
 If it is a leak the repair can possibly be made as soon as the service technician arrives but it depends on the severity of the leak and what can be done to fix the refrigerant leak.

 8) Almost all air handlers have panel switches.
-Panels switches are safety switches that ensure the power it cut off to the air handler or furnace (indoor unit) if the panel is either loose or it is removed for service.
+Panels switches are safety switches that ensure the power is cut off to the air handler or furnace (indoor unit) if the panel is either loose or it is removed for service.
 It prevents accidental shock or injury from moving parts inside the furnace/air handler.
 If the panel came loose then the HVAC system will not work.
 Make sure the panels did not come loose for whatever reason.

-9) If you have an air handler or gas furnace that is inside check the condensation drain line and cut off switch that is usually located in the secondary pan under the unit.
+9) If you have an air handler or gas furnace that inside checks of the condensation drain line and cut off switch that is usually located in the secondary pan under the unit.
 The secondary pan will be flooded with water if there is a problem.
 This means you have a clogged condensation line and it needs to be unclogged before the system will operate normally again.
 These switches prevent water damage.